Strain and Interface Effects on Magnetocrystalline Anisotropy of MnN: Results and Discussion

-From these data, it is possible to conclude that not only lattice matching, but also the degree of charge transfer between layers is important when designing a device where magnetic anisotropy of one layer is important.
-The suppression of spin moments by Ta may also explain why high thicknesses of MnN \cite{Dunz2020} are required in order to make the material perform well; this suppression will decay back towards bulk values as a thicker film is constructed.
-We also note that a ferromagnetic capping layer, commonly used in devices in conjunction with antiferromagnets such as MnN, may also have similar effects, and that consideration of charge transfer at the ferromagnet-antiferromagnet interface will be important future work.
+From these data, it is possible to conclude that not only lattice matching, but also the degree of charge transfer between layers is important when designing a device where magnetic anisotropy is important.
+The suppression of spin moments by the seed layer may also explain why high thicknesses of MnN \cite{Dunz2020} are required to make the material perform well; the effects of this suppression will decay to the bulk values as a thicker film is grown.
+We also note that a ferromagnetic capping layer, commonly used in devices in conjunction with antiferromagnets such as MnN in order to measure its magnetic properties, will have a similar charge-transfer effect.
+Hence, to maximise device performance, it is necessary to not only select for a desirable lattice match, but also for Fermi-level mismatch to optimise the charge-transfer effect on the MAE.

 \FloatBarrier